 - Mirella Farinelli-Ortiz – MS in Weed Science

 - Hudson Takano – PhD in Weed Science

 - Mirella Ortiz – PhD in Weed Science

 Honors & Distinctions

-President of the Phytochemical Society of North America, Treasurer of Phytochemical Society of North America and the International Weed Science Society, Associate editor of Weed Science and Pesticide Biochemistry and Physiology.
-Outstanding Research Award from Weed Science Society of America, 2015, Senior Research Scientist of the Year (MSA) from USDA-ARS, 2012, Early Career Outstanding Scientist Award from the Weed Science Society of America, 2006.
+Past President of the Phytochemical Society of North America, Past Treasurer of Phytochemical Society of North America and the International Weed Science Society, Associate editor of Weed Science and Pesticide Biochemistry and Physiology.
+North American Editor of Outlooks on Pest Management.
+Molisch Award from the International Allelopathy Society, 2017, Outstanding Research Award from Weed Science Society of America, 2015, Senior Research Scientist of the Year (MSA) from USDA-ARS, 2012, Early Career Outstanding Scientist Award from the Weed Science Society of America, 2006.
 Grodzinsky Award from the International Allelopathy Congress in 2008, Early Career Research Scientist of the Year (MSA) from USDA-ARS in 2001.
-Scientific refereed publications, 121; Other publications, 59.
+Scientific refereed publications, 130; Other publications, 60.

 Herbicide Mode of Action and Mechanisms of Resistance